 Types of Fume Extraction Systems

-Fume extraction systems can generally be categorized as 1) fixed and flexible systems, 2) portable LEV units, and 3) fume extraction guns.
-Examples of these systems/units and their advantages and limitations are described below.
+Fume extraction systems can generally be categorized as 1) fixed and flexible systems; 2) portable LEV units; and 3) fume extraction guns.
+The following discussion provides examples of these systems/ units and their advantages and limitations.